nolanlawson/css-talk-2022/markdown.md

 Hi, my name is Nolan Lawson and today I'd like to talk to you about CSS runtime performance.

+Quick note: these slides are available online; I'll provide a URL at the end.
+The speaker notes have lots of links if you want more details on what I'm saying.

 ---
 .left-column-66[![TODO](./images/20150424081933-cropped-2.jpg)]
 .right-column-33[